 Board Member Background Checks

 Because a charter school's Board of Directors is charged with overseeing public dollars, every member of the Board must undergo an expanded background check per Section 3.3 of the charter agreement.
-The ICSB conducts all initial expanded background checks on existing board members as a precondition to signing the charter.
+It is the responsibility of the organizer to conduct all initial expanded background checks on existing board members as a precondition to signing the charter.

 The ICSB requires charter school organizers to conduct expanded background checks on all new board members and on any member of a subcommittee or sub-board to which the organizer has delegated some charter school authority.
 Organizers are required to conduct background checks that will verify: 1) no offense described in IC § 20-26-5-11 has been committed; and 2) no theft, misappropriation of funds, embezzlement, misrepresentation, or fraud has been committed.
 Below are four background check providers that are currently used by Indiana charter schools: